A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “That’s part of it.
 You knowing what you know is another part.”

 I was suddenly becoming very uncomfortable.
 I had no way to prove my loyalty.
-I could promise all day long, but not being Italian created a significant impediment to anyone accepting my claims to proper allegiance.
+I could promise all day long, but not being Italian created a significant impediment to anyone accepting my claims of proper allegiance.

 “So now what?”
 I asked.

-“Little Jimmy wants you out.
-At least until the heat is off.
+“Little Jimmy wants you out at least until the heat is off.
 Nobody but ‘made’ guys for the foreseeable future.
 It’s a matter of trust.”

 “And our support contracts with the unions?”